This post may contain affiliate links . Read my full Disclosure Policy.

 Although sourdough discard can no longer naturally leaven bread, it can still be used for fermentation benefits!
 The beneficial yeast are still present and can break down the phytic acid and gluten, making it easier to digest.
 If you would like to long ferment this recipe, all you need to do is mix the batter together and add to the baking dish.
 Before adding the pecan mixture, cover and let it sit in the fridge for 12-24 hours.
 When you are ready to bake, remove it from the fridge, mix the pecan mixture and add on top.
 Then follow the remaining instructions to add hot water and bake.

-More sourdough desserts
+More sourdough Fall recipes

 Sourdough Pumpkin Pecan Cobbler